GHR Healthcare Quick Apply Search Jobs Log In

 Gabrielle Z.

-Not Taking Student Reactions Personally
+Not Taking Student Reactions Personally: Managing Emotional Boundaries

 I think paras can and should protect their mental health by not taking poor reactions from students personally and taking the time to reset and start fresh afterwards.
 Remember that we are in our positions to help the student learn academically and to teach them positive behaviors by being and setting the example with how we react to situations and their poor reactions.
 Kids are always watching and listening.